UniStuttgart-VISUS/megamol/docs/devguide/devguide.md

 ***UPDATE required***

 ### Add own plugin using the template
 1. Copy the template folder `../megamol/plugins/template`.
 2. Rename the copied folder to the intended plugin name.
 3. Execute the `instawiz.pl` script inside the new folder.
     1. The script detects the plugin name.
     2. Autogenerate the GUID.
-    4. Remove `instawiz.pl`
+4. Remove `instawiz.pl`from the new plugins folder.
-    5. Add libraries/dependencies to `CMakeLists.txt` (optional).
+5. Add libraries/dependencies to `CMakeLists.txt` (optional, see [external dependencies](#external-dependencies)).
 6. Implement the content of your plugin.
 7. Write a `Readme.md` for your plugin (mandatory).
 8. Add the folder to your local git.

 <!-- ###################################################################### -->